Tracially lyriform $\mathrm{C}^*$-algebras: Inductive limits and the Lyre category

-Then, $(A,\rho_\infty)$ is tracially lyriform and is isomorphic to the $\lyre$ direct limit of the system $((A_n,\rho_n),\varphi_n)_{n\in\nn}$.
+is effectively quasiconvex (which holds whenever $(\rho_n)_{n\in\nn}$ is uniformly effectively quasiconvex, meaning that, in the definition \eqref{eqn:qc} of effective quasiconvexity, a single function $h$ can be used for all of the metrics $\rho_n$). \end{enumerate} Then, $(A,\rho_\infty)$ is tracially lyriform and is isomorphic to the $\lyre$ direct limit of the system $((A_n,\rho_n),\varphi_n)_{n\in\nn}$.
 It is also complete if each $(A_n,\rho_n)$ is.
 This in particular applies to inductive sequences of tracial Prokhorov spaces, and also, for any fixed $\fp\in[1,\infty]$, to sequences of tracial $\fp$-Wasserstein spaces of bounded diameter. \end{proposition}